-4.3 Overtime & Shootouts updated
+4.3 OVERTIME & SHOOTOUTS

-- 4.3.1 UPDATED If the game is tied with 8 or more minutes remaining in the ice slot (in most cases 90 minutes after the scheduled start of the game), the game should proceed to a three (3) minute 3-on-3 overtime.
-If the game remains tied after overtime, a best-of-3 shootout will occur.
-If the shootout is tied after 3 shooters each, it will proceed to a sudden death shootout. - 4.3.2 If the game is tied with less than 8 minutes remaining in the ice slot, the game should immediately proceed to a best-of-3 shootout.
-If the shootout is tied after 3 shooters each, it will proceed to a sudden death shootout. - 4.3.3 Players with active penalties (including misconducts) are not permitted to participate in shootouts. - 4.3.4 Players serving bench minors or a penalty on behalf of another teammate are still permitted to participate. - 4.3.5 [Rec Divisions Only] In Rec 'A' and 'B', players who already have scored 3 goals are not permitted to participate in shootouts. - 4.3.6 The home team will decide whether to shoot first or second in the shootout. - 4.3.7 Every eligible player must shoot once before any player takes a second shot, regardless of the size of each team's bench.
+- 4.3.1 \NEW\ If the game ends tied, the game should proceed immediately to a three (3) minute 3-on-3 overtime. - 4.3.2 If the game remains tied after overtime, a best-of-3 shootout will immediately commence.
+If the shootout is tied after 3 shooters each, it will proceed to a sudden death shootout. - 4.3.3 During playoffs, all games should be first decided by a three (3) minute 3-on-3 overtime before moving to a shootout unless otherwise dictated by a facility employee or WRHL official. - 4.3.4 Players with active penalties (including misconducts) are not permitted to participate in shootouts. - 4.3.5 Players serving bench minors or a penalty on behalf of another teammate are still permitted to participate. - 4.3.6 The home team will decide whether to shoot first or second in the shootout. - 4.3.7 Every eligible player must shoot once before any player takes a second shot, regardless of the size of each team's bench.